kareimhany74/kareimhany74/README.md

 ## 🔗 Connect

-Interested in discussing data science, football analytics, or a project?
+Interested in discussing Data Science, AI, Machine Learning, or a project?
 Find me on [LinkedIn](https://www.linkedin.com/in/kareemhany74/) or [email me](mailto:kareimhany74@gmail.com).